paulcbauer/courses-big-data-exercise-mannheim/chapter2.md

 ```

 <!-- Guidelines for the question: https://instructor-support.datacamp.com/en/articles/2375523-course-multiple-choice-with-console-exercises. -->
 One measure of influence is the number of retweets someone gets.
-The variable `data$retweet_count` contains the number of retweets per tweet.
+The variable `retweet_count` contains the number of retweets per tweet.
 Now we are interested in how many retweets each politician got and we'll use the function `sum()` for that.
 You just need to insert the right variable.

 `data %>% group_by(name) %>% summarize(sum_of_tweets = sum(...)) %>% arrange(desc(sum_of_tweets))`